-About Us - DEI for Parents
+About - DEI for Parents and Kids

 Who We Are

-Started by a concerned mom, our growing company provides guidebooks for parents to teach DEI values at home.
-The guidebooks are concise, yet comprehensive, and utilize a step-by-step approach to subtly guiding kids toward basic truths about immigration, indigenous people, LGBTQ+, gender equality, religion, age, and poverty.
+The booklets are concise, comprehensive, and utilize a step-by-step approach to subtly guiding kids toward basic truths about immigration, indigenous people, LGBTQ+, gender equality, disability, religion, ageism, and poverty.

-How Our Books Work
+How Our Booklets Work

 First, they're short.
 No need for a big time commitment.
 And no need to remember large chunks of parenting advice.